 How to Get Rid of Armpit Fat

-If you’re not sure what size bra you need, visit a store with a lingerie department and arrange a fitting.
+If you’re unsure what size bra you need, visit a store with a lingerie department and arrange a fitting.
 There is no charge for this service, and you will be amazed at the difference a well-fitting bra makes.

 If you’re already wearing the correct size bra and your posture is good, you will need to do some work.